Meet a ZenBusiness User | Sierra Vernon of Mountain Rose Productions

 Corie: You don’t want to start from negative, but most businesses do.
 How did you find out about ZenBusiness?

 Sierra: I have a friend that works for ZenBusiness.
 He is stellar.
 I never asked him what he did.
 I just knew he worked in tech, like most people’s friends.
-I was talking about getting an album done and needing to start an LLC.
+I was talking about getting an album done and needing to start a Texas LLC.
 He said, “Hey, if you need help with that, just let me know.
 I work for a company that makes this easier.”
 I emailed him and he sent me the website link and he said, “If you need help while you’re doing it, just call me.
 We’ll get squared away.”
 So it was really word of mouth.
 I’d heard of ZenBusiness but I didn’t ever really look into why would I need to use this service as a company because it had never occurred to me before.
 It was a very helpful word of mouth thing being like, “Hey, I know how to make this easier for you.”
 I love that.
 I love when that happens.

 Corie: Did you actually need any help?